send2durai/Corp_Iac_project/README.md

 ## Output Section:
-Will get to know VPC ID, subnet CIDR ranges, EC2 instance Public/Private IP Addresses..
+Will get to know VPC ID, subnet CIDR ranges, EC2 instance Public/Private IP Addresses.

+## Note: We can customize based on the requirments